lkcormack/rat-clustering/file_descriptions.md

 ##### make_boot_hist.R

-Called to compute the histogram values by the above script (and should be by the script before that).
+The function called to compute the histogram values by the above script (and needs to be sourced by the calling script).